 Day by day, new ice was forming, adding to the old ice floe the Polarstern was moored to.
 This resulted not only in the research vessel quickly becoming trapped, but also in the floe constantly expanding.
 Because this new ice was of particular interest to the MOSAiC researchers, they set up additional stations here to investigate conditions on and underneath the ice.
 Just like the old ice, these patches of ice that formed after the Polarstern’s arrival had working areas established on them in which the researchers collected or drilled out samples from the various layers of snow and ice once a week.

 In addition, the researchers used drones packed with scientific instruments to expand the observational area beyond the central ice floe and also to collect samples from different atmospheric layers above the ice.
 These samples were then analysed on the Polarstern or, after the expedition, in the researchers’ home laboratories on land.
 However, all this data is of little use to the researchers unless they determine precisely where it was gathered.
 On an ice floe that is relatively solid, but nevertheless drifting on the Arctic Ocean, a satellite positioning system alone simply isn’t enough.
 This is why, at the very beginning, the MOSAiC researchers defined certain reference points on the ice which they used to project a virtual net with a 100-metre grid spacing over the old and, later, the new ice, allowing the locations of the individual measurements to be precisely determined.
 The coordinates of these points were continually verified via satellite positioning.
-Taken together, the two values shows precisely where on the ice floe - and in fact on the planet - each measurement was taken.
+Taken together, the two values show(ed) precisely where on the ice floe - and in fact on the planet - each measurement was taken.

 All research stations were located within a 700-metre radius of the Polarstern.
-To ensure that researchers can safely work there and use the rest zone during one of their infrequent breaks, a 360-degree infrared scanner mounted high on a mast on the Polarstern constantly monitored the horizon and the entire Ice Camp.
+To ensure that researchers can safely work there and use the rest area during one of their infrequent breaks, a 360-degree infrared scanner, mounted high on a mast on the Polarstern, constantly monitored the horizon and the entire Ice Camp.
 A lookout on the ship’s bridge kept a close eye on the readouts, and if he or she detected a polar bear approaching the central zone, all personnel at risk were immediately brought back on board to safety.
 In addition, tripwires had been installed all around the Ice Camp.
 If a polar bear stepped on one, it automatically set off a pyrotechnic device.
 Without harming the bear, the loud and unfamiliar sound is often enough to scare it off as experienced polar researchers know.

-There were also several specially trained polar bear protection staff on board the ship, three of which continually patrol the ice, armed, during the team’s working hours on the ice.
+There were also several specially-trained polar bear protection staff on board the ship, three of which continually patrolled the ice, armed, during the team’s working hours on the ice.
 In addition, researchers leaving the central zone always carried firearms for their protection.
 Since 1980, when the Alfred Wegener Institute began its research activities, researchers have seen more and more polar bears on the ice of the Arctic Ocean.
 Despite those innumerable encounters, they have never had to shoot a single polar bear – a tradition the MOSAiC expedition continued.